elastisys/compliantkubernetes-kubespray/migration/calico-to-cilium/nuclear-option.md

 ### Finish the migration

-Continue from the `Switch the Kubespray configuration to Cilium` step from the [main migration guide](./README.md#switch-the-kubespray-configuration-to-cilium)
+Continue from the `Switch the Kubespray configuration to Cilium` step in the [main migration guide](./README.md#4-switch-the-kubespray-configuration-to-cilium)